The Benefits of Keeping a Thought Journal Great Lakes Psychology Group

 Everyone has been there—your smartphone had an automatic software update overnight and your typical 6:30 am alarm did not go off.
 You spring out of bed in a panic after seeing 7:01 am on your phone.
 You scramble to get dressed and out the door, blood pressure rising and heart racing as you get into your car and back out of your driveway.
 As you speed to get to work on time your mood changes from anxious to angry, and at the same time this thought crosses your mind: “This always happens to me!
 Why can’t I just have a calm morning for once?”

 Something I often ask my clients is to observe what goes through their minds when they notice a change in their mood (for example, from neutral to anxious or from anxious to angry).
 I ask this because it clues us in on our automatic thoughts.
 Automatic thoughts are exactly what they sound like—the thoughts we experience reflexively in response to an external or internal event.
 They can have a direct impact on our mood, behavior, and physical state.
 Automatic thoughts are also where cognitive distortions live (Beck, 1995).
 Cognitive distortions are thoughts that contain a skewed, erroneous, or irrational perception of our experience.
-The issue is that we sometimes buy these cognitive distortions as fact, and as a result we experience emotional distress.

 Types of Cognitive Distortions